Felixsu1997/Felixsu1997.github.io/_pages/about.md

 Internship
 ======
 * **Delta Electronics, Inc. Department of Electricity Vehicle \ Assistant Engineer* [2020/11 - 2021/6]
-  * Develop and validate machine programs, assuming responsibility for machine installation and maintenance.
+  1. Develop testing equipment programs and oversee equipment installation and maintenance.
-  * Conduct in-depth research and analysis of industry, product, and market trends.
-  * Spearhead the development, design, and implementation of manufacturing execution systems and automation-centric software for machine equipment.
+  2. Integrate software (LabVIEW) development with hardware (motors and other equipment) in terms of firmware.
-  * Proficiently operate and validate electron beam equipment.
+  3. Operate and validate electron beam equipment.
-  * Systematically investigate and ascertain the root causes of equipment anomalies in the work environment, subsequently implementing corrective measures.
+  4. Identify and rectify causes of equipment abnormalities at the work site.

-* **Structural Consulting Firm* [2019/7 - 2020/3]
-  * Proficient in AutoCAD for visualization and drafting.
-  * Expertise in the calculation of structural steel materials.
-  * Conducting on-site assessments and surveys.

 Work Experience
 ======
-* **Unikorn Semiconductor Corporation \ Yield Engineer* [2023/7 - Present]
+* **Unikorn Semiconductor Corporation \  Process integration Engineer * [2023/7 - Present]
-  * Early Warning of Anomalies: Mastering advanced process flows to ensure timely resolution of any abnormalities in the product process and to ensure production stability
-  * Reduce Defect Recurrence Rate and Improve Yield: Collaborate closely with the process team to control daily product yield; conduct experiments and process improvement evaluations to increase the company's product yield and ensure an increase in gross profit margin.
-  * Establishing Recipes to Enhance Machine Defect Detection Capabilities.
-  * 	Linux, Oracle, UDB System Maintenance/Excel Data Analysis, Big Data Analysis, Automated Data Retrieval.
+  1. Improve yield and enhance electrical properties, reduce costs and increase shipment volumes.
+Understand different customer needs and assist in effective and timely product shipments.
+Communicate and collaborate with process engineers.
+  2. Address abnormal events in the process immediately, improve defects through product knowledge and past experience, and work with other engineers to reduce defect recurrence and enhance process yield.
+  3. A Leveraged programming skills acquired during graduate studies to handle team data analysis, write VBA scripts, use SAS to reduce data processing time, extract data using EDA, and maintain KLA databases.
+Additionally, pursued online courses in DBA, ORACLE, SQL, and LINUX after work to strengthen technical skills.

 * **National Central University* \ [2022/1 - 2022/10]
 * Research Assistant